bargru83/blog/posts/how-this-blog-is-built.md

   "draft": "false"
 }
 ---ENDFRONTMATTER---
-Welcome to my blog!
-The way that I decided to build this blog is actually a little out of the ordinary, so I figured it would make an interesting subject for my first post.

 # The problem I wanted to solve

-I've built a few blogs in the past, always using popular blogging tools.
+I've rebuilt my blog a few times in the past, until now always using popular blogging tools.
 My first couple of blogs were built on self-hosted <a href="https://wordpress.org/" id="link">Wordpress</a> installations.
 That was nice but it soon became clear that it was too much for my requirements.
 Wordpress is a large CMS (Content Management System) and I only ever used a small subset of its features.
 It also requires hosting on a server with a database (which costs money) and needs to be kept up to date regularly with security patches.
 The security part was important because my Wordpress sites were targeted by hackers almost every day.

 When I came to build another blog, static site generators were becoming popular.
 This idea seemed much more suited to my use case.
 With a static site generator blog posts could simply be written in markdown, converted to static HTML, CSS and JavaScript and hosted cheaply without the need for a backend or a database.
 Aside from the cost saving, having no backend means there's nothing for hackers to target too!
 I built a blog using a popular Ruby-based generator called <a href="https://jekyllrb.com/" id="link">Jekyll</a>, which made getting things up and running really simple.
 However, over time, even Jekyll seemed like more than I really needed for my basic blogging requirements.